89.1201 - State Policy (Updated February 10, 2025)

 (2) Linguistic.

-(B) Emergent bilingual students in an ESL program shall be provided targeted and intentional academic language instruction to develop proficiency in listening, speaking, reading, and writing in the English language.
+(B) EB students in an ESL program shall be provided targeted and intentional academic language instruction to develop proficiency in listening, speaking, reading, and writing in the English language.
 The instruction in academic content areas shall be structured to ensure that the students master the required essential knowledge and skills and higher-order thinking skills in all subjects, providing individualized linguistically accommodated content instruction commensurate with the students' language proficiency levels.
 The ELPS student expectations are provided for English development in conjunction with the TEKS.

 (3) Cognitive.

-(4) Dual language immersion/two-way is a bilingual/biliteracy program model in which students identified as emergent bilingual students are integrated with non-emergent bilingual students and are served in both English and the program's partner language and are prepared to meet reclassification criteria in order to be successful in English instruction with no second language acquisition supports not earlier than six or later than seven years after the student enrolls in school.
+(4) Dual language immersion/two-way is a bilingual/biliteracy program model in which identified EB students are integrated with non-EB students and are served in both English and the program's partner language and are prepared to meet reclassification criteria in order to be successful in English instruction with no second language acquisition supports not earlier than six or later than seven years after the student enrolls in school.
 Instruction provided in English and the partner language is delivered by a teacher appropriately certified in bilingual education under TEC, §29.061.
 When the instructional time for both the partner language and English is 50%, a paired-teaching arrangement may be utilized in which instruction provided in English may be delivered either by a teacher appropriately certified in bilingual education or by a different teacher certified in ESL in accordance with TEC, §29.061.
 The goal of two-way dual language immersion is for program participants to attain bilingualism and biliteracy in English as well as the partner language.
-This model provides ongoing instruction in literacy and academic content through content-based language instruction in English and the partner language with at least half of the instruction delivered in the partner language for the duration of the program.
+This model provides ongoing instruction in literacy and academic content through content-based language instruction in English and the partner language with at least half of the instruction delivered in the program's partner language for the duration of the program.

 (d) The ESL program shall be implemented through one of the following program models.